 After successful authorization, the admin can access the dashboard.
 The REST API integration method has access tokens that you can refresh.

-If the admin selects Web to lead or Web-to- Case integration method then a different set of instructions will pop on selecting ‘Show Me How’:
+If the admin selects Web to lead or Web-to- Case integration method then a different set of instructions will pop on selecting the same ‘Show Me How’ option on the bottom right option:

 - In Salesforce, go to Company Information > Salesforce.com Organization ID